tapyu/cpp-lessons/README.md

 ```
 where `func0`, `func1`, and `func2` are selected depending if `x` is `int`, `double`, or `char*`, respectively, and `label` is a second argument that doesn't vary.
 The `_Generic` selection expression **must be a single expression**, that is, it can't handle tuples (like `(x, y)`).
 See `_generic/`.

-### `inline` (`C++`)
+### `inline` (`C`/`C++`)

-The `inline` keyword in C++ is used to suggest to the compiler that it should attempt to expand the function inline rather than calling it through the usual function call mechanism.
-This can reduce the overhead of function calls, especially for small, frequently called functions.
+The `inline` keyword in C/C++ is used to suggest to the compiler that it should attempt to expand the function inline rather than calling it through the usual function call mechanism.
 When a function is declared as inline, the compiler attempts to insert the complete body of the function in every place where the function is called, rather than generating a call to the function.
-This can reduce the overhead of function calls.
+This can reduce the overhead of function calls and is especially used for small, frequently called functions.
+Regardless, keep in mind that the `inline` keyword is a suggestion to the compiler, and the compiler is free to ignore it.
+Although it might be considered a good practice to use it when reasonable, modern compilers perform their own optimizations and may choose to inline functions regardless of the `inline` keyword.
 ```cpp
 inline int add(int a, int b) {
     return a + b;